Creating a union constitution

 Unions may have overlapping membership coverage.
 There is nothing in the ERA to prevent an employee joining more than one union.

-Unions should be aware that there are close links between membership rules and union access rights, which means there may be confusion if membership rules are unclear.
+Unions should be aware that there are close links between membership rules in your constitution and union access rights, which means there may be confusion if membership rules are unclear.

 Unions should also note that union members are automatically bound by collective agreements negotiated by the union.
 Some employees may not want the union to represent them for the purposes of collective bargaining.
 If so, unions should have another category of person (avoiding the word 'member') who can join the union for purposes other than collective bargaining.